University of Texas at Austin

 • How can I receive a waiver of the TOEFL or IELTS?

-• Do I need to mail any physical materials to the department or the university?
+• Do I need to mail any physical materials to the CSEM Program or the university?

-No. All application materials are to be submitted online.
+No. All application materials must be submitted online.
 Any materials mailed to the university will be disposed of and will not be included in your application.

-• Do I need to have official transcripts mailed to the university?
+• Do I need to have official, physical transcripts mailed to the university?

 No. After you submit the online application and pay your application fee, you will receive an email that contains a link to your MyStatus page where you will be able to upload your transcript.
-The uploaded transcript(s) is considered to be unofficial but will be used to process your application for admission.
+The uploaded transcripts are considered to be unofficial but will be used to process your application for admission.
 Please do not mail official transcripts or paper copies of your transcripts before you are offered admission.
-Sending paper copies of documents you have uploaded will significantly delay the processing of your application.
-See instructions for uploading transcripts for more information.
+Sending paper copies of documents you have uploaded will delay the processing of your application.
+Instructions for submitting transcripts may be found on the How to Apply page under Step 3.

 • Will I be considered for financial aid?